arfc/2025-boehnert-independent-study/README.md

-# ans-journal-article-template
+# 2025-boehnert-independent-study
-This repository contains a template for ANS journal articles published by Taylor & Francis.
-This template repository is based on the [elsevier-journal-article-template](https://github.com/arfc/elsevier-journal-article-template/) repository
+This repo contains documents, scripts, and data for NPRE397 Spring 2025

 # Outline
-The top-level directory should contain all TeX files for the journal article itself.

-# To compile
-Run `make` after making appropriate edits to the `main.tex` file and adding content to other tex files as needed.
+- `report`: Contains the final report deliverable
+- `lab_notebook`: Contains scripts for running simulations, processing results, and making figures